Page Details Report

 As before you can see the Console Log messages for each individual page with any details captured including which tag, if any, it is associated with.
 You can either filter with the search bar or by selecting a specific message type.
 See the Browser Console Logs report for more details.

-This report allows you to see the hierarchy of tags on the page.
+This report allows you to see the hierarchy of tags on the page (according to Google Chrome).
 This information is pulled from the Requests tab in your console.
 You can see a visual representation of these relationships at the top of this report (you can also click on this image to expand to full screen for easier viewing).
 Below the visual representation is a list of the the initiators in the order they initiated.
 Here you can click through and copy the request URL you are looking to hunt down.

 This report is useful for tracking down where a rogue (piggy-backing) tag is coming from or identify technologies firing outside of your TMS (hard-coded tags).
 This is especially relevant with Privacy.